BouglaceMarouane/BouglaceMarouane/README.md

 - 📫 How to reach me **bouglacemarouane@gmail.com**

-- ⚡ Fun fact: <b>The Facebook</b> "Like" button was coded in just one day by an intern(stagiaire).
-Today, it generates billions of interactions every single day.
-Never underestimate a small project — it might just change the world.
+- ⚡ Fun fact: <b>The Facebook</b> "Like" button was built in a day by an intern.
+Now?
+Billions of clicks daily.
+Small projects can make a big impact.

 ---